paolinomanghi/Elixir_ShotgunMetagenomics_2026/README.md

 for i in *.fastq; do echo -ne "${i}\t"; cat "$i" | wc -l; done
 ```

-Now that we have cleaned our reads, we can focus on some biological aspect of the project: metagenomic samples can be host-derived or not, for instance they can be associated with a
-human being, a dog, or a plant.
+Now that we have cleaned our reads, we can focus on some biological aspect of the project: metagenomic samples can be host-derived or not, for instance they can be associated with a  human being, a dog, or a plant.
 In all these cases the characterization of associated microbial communities benefit from a step of removal of the host genome.
 The host genome can be present in small traces, like in the case of the humann intestine, or it can be constitute large part of the metagenomic sequences (like for instance in the case of dog saliva metagenomic samples).

 Environmental samples (water, soil, air) are not associated to a host.
 In principle, this implies that is not necessary to exclude the host.
-However, practically ANY sample should be, in addition to any preprocessing phase performed, treated as a human-derived sample, for the simple reason that this will remove putative human DNA contamination in ìntroduced during the sample
+However, practically ANY sample should be, in addition to any preprocessing phase performed, treated as a human-derived sample, for the simple reason that this will remove putative human DNA contamination in ìntroduced during the sample preparation.
-preparation.

 We'll now see how to perform the removal of the human genome from the previously polished sequences.

 ## Step n.
 3: Aligning reads against the humann genome, and retrieve only what does not align.
 First of all it is common practive to chose a single instance of the human genome.
-For this purpose we'll chose a modern one, sequenced using long-reads-based technologies
+For this purpose we'll chose a modern one, sequenced using long-reads-based technologies (the 'thelomer-to-thelomer').
-(the 'thelomer-to-thelomer').
 A copy of this genome can be find at: https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009914755.1/GCF_009914755.1_T2T-CHM13v2.0.fna.

-This, like any other host-associated genome used in this phase, is normally retrieved from NCBI as it is important to be able to demonstrate the origin of the genomes used.
+Like any other host-associated genome used in this phase, this has been retrieved from NCBI.
 We'll use bowtie2 to align our DNA sequences the human genome.
 The first step is thus to create the bowtie2 indexes to perform such a mapping.
 As it is a timy process, we have predisposed the ready-for-use bowtie2 indexes already.